Eschatologue/CM_wiki/docs/class/cleric/index.md

 ## Becoming a Cleric...

 ### As a Level 1 Cleric

+As a Level 1 Cleric you gain the following:

 - Gain all the traits in the Core Cleric Traits table.
 - Gain the Cleric's level 1 features, which are listed in the Cleric Features table.